From authentic Mexican cuisine to local cafés and coffee shops, each restaurant offers a unique atmosphere with diverse menus and experiences.

 - Lemon Caper Penne – house-smoked salmon or grilled chicken breast, lemon caper cream sauce, parmesan, and roasted red peppers

 151 N. Stone Ave.

-- Vegetarian Chile Rellenos – green Anaheim chile stuffed with cheese and lightly pan fried. smothered in tomato based salsa ranchera
+- Vegetarian Chile Relleno – green Anaheim chile stuffed with cheese and lightly pan-fried and smothered in tomato-based salsa ranchera

-- Quesadillas Con Pollo en Mole Negro – two corn tortilla quesadillas stuffed with meted Monterey Jack cheese and topped with chicken mole
+- Quesadillas Con Pollo en Mole Negro – two corn tortilla quesadillas stuffed with melted Monterey Jack cheese and topped with chicken mole

 Maynards Market & Kitchen